 If you don’t know what problems employees are having at work, or what areas of your culture they like and dislike, any changes you make will essentially be wild guesses based on your own assumptions rather than concrete data.

-- Leverage employee groups and committees
+- Leverage Employee Resource Groups and committees

 - Ensure authentic follow-up on employee feedback